webdevops/TYPO3-docker-boilerplate/docker/solr/TYPO3-SOLR-VERSION-MATRIX.md

+## EXT:solr 5.1 + TYPO3 7.6 + Solr Server 4.10.4

+Make sure to use context `docker/solr/ext-solr-5.1/` in your `docker-compose.yml` like

+    solr:
+      build:
+        context: docker/solr/ext-solr-5.1/

 ## EXT:solr 5.0 + TYPO3 7.6 + Solr Server 4.10.4

 Make sure to use context `docker/solr/ext-solr-4.0-5.0/` in your `docker-compose.yml` like